Jakipy/Jake_blog/_posts/2021-08-14-Testing-Post.md

 This is Jake's github blog pages

-Few times a week, I am going to post in my blog anything about computer and programming related.
-If I get hectic with my school or whatever, I might not post for few weeks.
+Several times a week, I am going to post in my blog anything realted to computer and programming.
+If I get hectic with my school or whatever, I might not post for a few weeks.
+Purpose of this blog is to keep track of things that I study while doing self-coding projects and share it with people on internet.

-Purpose of this blog is to keep track of things that I study while doing self coding projects.
-Contents of posts might change frequently.
-I might post about sorting alogrithms and big O notation and the other day I will post about Linux Basic Commands.
-Your welcome to copy and paste any type of code in my blog because there is high chance that I might have also copied from stackoverflow or github.
-Thanks!
+You are always welcomed to copy and paste any type of code in my blog because there is a high chance that I might have also copied some codes from stackoverflow or github where you contirubyuted.
+Thanks for you visit!